alitghomi/Gh-Topography-Surface-Generator/README.md

 ### Outputs

 #### topo_surface
-A NURBS surface generated from the network of u_curves and v_curves.
+A NURBS surface generated from control pointes at the topography heights.

 ### Notes